 Range of emergency plans at LRF/Local Authority level and the 'planning cycle' in the context of EPRR. |

-Organisation Business Continuity Plans/ Planning including assessment and delivery of business critical functions. |
+Organisation Business Continuity Plans/Planning including assessment and delivery of business-critical functions |

-Risk communication in an EPRR context and wider communication strategies (eg. warn, inform and advise approaches). |
+Risk communication in an EPRR context and wider communication strategies (e.g. warn, inform and advise approaches). |

 Command and control arrangements including strategic, tactical and operational levels, their functions and how they are coordinated. |